cwegscheider/cwegscheider/content/authors/admin/_index.md

     url: https://www.plus.ac.at/political-science-and-sociology/department-of-political-science/?lang=en
 education:
   courses:
+    - course: PhD Political Science
+      institution: University of Salzburg
+      year: ""
     - course: MA Theory and Comparative Studies of Political Systems in Transition
       institution: University of Duisburg-Essen
-      year: 2017
+      year: 2
     - course: BA Political Science
       institution: University of Duisburg-Essen
-      year: 2014
+      year: ""
 email: ""
 superuser: true
 highlight_name: false
 ---
 I am a political scientist and PhD Fellow at the Departement of Political Science of the University of Salzburg.
+My main area of research is comparative politics with an interest in democratization, political parties, political sociology and psychology.
+In my dissertation, I am working on the relationship between citizens' conceptions of democracy, democratic discontent and voting behavior.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}CV{{< /staticref >}}.